Secluded gem just outside of Milwaukee

 Cons: Course is in its infancy and needs a lot of work yet.

 Other Thoughts: Holes 1-7 are well developed and fairly easy to navigate.
-After hole 8 (only one teepad for now) walk east to a narrow bridge.
-Cross the bridge to get to #9 tee.
-Walk out of the woods after hole #9, Tee for #10 is outside the woods to the east.
+Hole 8 is across the road.
+For this hole walk east to the bridge if the basket was in the short position or walk west to a narrow bridge if it is in the long position.
+Tee for 9 is east of the long basket position for 8.
+Walk out of the woods after hole #9, Tee for #10 is outside the woods to the east by the big tree.
 After hole 10 continue walking along ridge.
-Cross over the creek on a downed willow tree (careful here) to get to tee.
-Hole 11 is to the west and off to the left.
+Cross over the creek to get to 11 tee.
+The long tee is off to left after you cross the bridge and there is a path to the right to the short tee..
+Basket for 11 is to the west.
 After 11 go east to tee for 12.
 Basket on 12 is at the edge of the creek.
 If you go past it you will end up in the creek.
 Go east after 12 to get to #13 tee.
 13(going west) is shorter and has a lot of trees that will need to be selectively removed.
 Tee for hole 14 is east of the 13 basket and is the longest hole (500 ft. or so) on the course.
 After 14 walk out of the woods to the east.
-Tee for 15 is in the open field past the power lines.
+(Ignore the short tee for 17 on your left.)
+Tee for 15 is past the power lines.
 Go west after 15 to find the tee for 16.
-After 16 walk west out of the woods and the tee for 17 is in the open area under the power lines.
-After 17 walk out of the woods and play 18 along the path back toward the parking lot for now.
-This hole will eventually play back through the woods..
+After 16 walk west out of the woods and the signs will direct you to the long and short tees.
+After 17 walk across the bridge and go east to the 18 tee.
 This review was only written to help with navigation.
+BE CAREFUL TO LOOK DOWN WHEN YOU ARE WALKING THE COURSE.
+THERE ARE MANY TRIP HAZARDS RIGHT NOW.

 Pros: This is a very challenging 9 hole course.
 The designers have put in a lot of work with close attention to detail.
 There are dual concrete teepads on most holes.
 The teepads are trapezoidal similar to nearby Tendick but about half the size (I feel that Tendick's are too big and these are just right).
 Wooden retaining walls have been created on a couple of the holes which should prevent erosion and run off.
 Hole 1 plays across a small valley and into a conglomerate of apple trees, approximately 300 feet from the short tee.
 There are two cows and a bull over a fence about 30 yards to the right which are very intimidating.
 Holes 2-6 play across the side of a hill.
 There isn't a lot of distance variation between the short and long tees but they are spaced apart which creates a lot of variety.
 Hole 2 is a 300 foot hyzer across the side of the hill with a 10 foot gap immediately in front of the teebox followed by scattered trees at about 220 feet and all the way to the pin.
 Hole 3 is a steep down hill with two pin placements... one pin is around 230 feet down hill and to the right.
 The other is about 290 feet at the bottom of the hill and to the left.
 Currently there is only one teepad but it appears that they have plans for a second teepad shorter and to the left.
 Hole 4 plays back up the hill, approximately 240 feet from the short.
 Trees are about 40 feet apart but branches extend on both sides making a tighter gap, especially on a higher line.
 There is brush 15 feet in front of the pin and thick brush to the left and right.
 Hole 5 is a slightly down hill tunnel shot with creepy sideways trees that create a low ceiling.
 You need a strong and accurate sidearm to birdie this hole.
 Hole 6 plays through the woods across the side of the hill approximately 250 feet from the short.
 There is a trench that guards the basket which is slightly uphill and to the right... a mid thrown on a slight anyhzyer works well on this hole.
 Hole 7 has a tight gap for a RHBH throw with a large bush and a tall tree 40 feet from teepad and thick trees / brush to the right.
 A good sidearm is the best option on this hole... it is wide open once past the initial obstacles in front of the teepad but the basket is 370 feet from the tee and surrounded by thick brush.
 The teepads for hole 8 are out in the open but the basket is tucked into the woods.
 It's around 250 feet from the short tee... a big hyzer into the trees is the safest route but there is also a small gap directly towards the basket.
 Hole 9 is the longest hole, around 380 feet from the short and fairly open.
 The basket is on a mound and tucked behind a few trees.